ScientificAJ/Celmech/README.md

 # Celmech
-An astronomy terminal app to get live position data about planets/planemo
+An astronomy terminal app to get live position data about planets/dwarf planets

 You can add the planet you want to get the position and distance from like this: